bhavin192/wpinstall/README.md

 $ git clone https://github.com/bhavin192/wpinstall
 ```

+- Modify the file `nginx.conf` if you want to customize the site configuration.

 - Make the script executable and run it.
 It will ask for domain name of the site.

 ```sh